yoerii1/Rijks-Demo/README.md

 # Rijks-Demo
+Bol.com interview process required an Android project that could be discussed during the technical interview.
+I decided to reuse the assessment I did for Albert Heijn.
+Below this line is the original readme for that assessment:

 Demo project as part of AH hiring process.
 It consumes the Rijksmuseum API and shows a list of art items as well as a detail screen with more details about the art items.